-Flies can regularly be found in homes and businesses across Australia.
+Flies can regularly be found in homes and businesses across Hong Kong.
 Some species are more common than others and are attracted to different environments suited to their natural habits and lifecycle.
-Knowledge of the habits, seasonality and lifecycle of a fly species helps in choosing the most effective prevention and control methods.
-These are described below.
+Knowing about the size, habits, seasonality and lifecycle of different fly species, can help to identify the most effective fly control methods.

 House flies are able to quickly mature from an egg to an adult.
 They breed in moist decaying vegetable matter eg. in uncovered dustbin or pet food.

 Once indoors, house flies can be found resting on walls, floors or ceilings.
 Outdoors they can be seen on plants, the ground, fences, compost heaps and rubbish bins.